AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-2.md

 *  Added an array check before looping over order status automations after an order is saved.

-*  Resolved issues with Composer upgrades that were the result of the dotdigital module’s dependency on `magento/module-authorization`.
+*  Resolved issues with Composer upgrades that were the result of the dotdigital module's dependency on `magento/module-authorization`.

 ### Downloadable